shokinn/lmgtfy-slack-slash-command/README.md

 Let me google that for you bot in Slack.
 Inspired by https://github.com/kenibarwick/lmgtfy-slack.

-## Usage
+## Configuration

-Add you authentication token (the one which is genered by slack when you create a new lagacy slash command) to the php file ($tokenMatch).
+You can specify the matching token with a environment variable or by using the `config/config.php` configuration file.

+### Environment variable

+Add the matching token by using the `SLACKSLASHCOMMANDTOKEN` environment variable.

+### Configuration file

+Copy the sample file (`config/config.sample.php`) to `config.php` and add the mathing token to the variable `$tokenMatch`.